-Background: Impairment in instrumental activities of daily living (IADL) leads to early loss in productivity and adds significant burden to caregivers.
+Background-Impairment in instrumental activities of daily living (IADL) leads to early loss in productivity and adds significant burden to caregivers.
 Executive dysfunction is thought to be an important contributor to functional impairment.
-The objective of this study was to investigate the relationship between executive function and IADL in a large cohort of well-characterized normal older controls, mild cognitive impairment (MCI), and patients with mild Alzheimer's disease, separately as well as across the entire sample, while accounting for demographic, cognitive, and behavioral factors.
-Methods: Subjects with baseline clinical datasets (n = 793) from the Alzheimer's Disease Neuroimaging Initiative study (228 normal older controls, 387 MCI, 178 Alzheimer's disease) were included in the analysis.
+The objective of this study was to investigate the relationship between executive function and IADL in a large cohort of well characterized normal older controls (NC), mild cognitive impairment (MCI) and mild Alzheimer's disease (AD) patients, separately as well as across the entire sample, while accounting for demographic, cognitive, and behavioral factors.

+Methods-Subjects with baseline clinical datasets (n=793) from the Alzheimer's Disease Neuroimaging Initiative (ADNI) study (228 NC, 387 MCI, 178 AD) were included in the analyses.
 A multiple regression model was used to assess the relationship between executive function and IADL.

-Results: A multiple regression model, including diagnosis, global cognitive impairment, memory performance, and other covariates demonstrated a significant relationship between executive dysfunction and IADL impairment across all subjects ($R^2 = .60, P < .0001$ for model; Digit Symbol, partial $\beta = -.044, P = .005$; Trailmaking Test B-A, quadratic relation, P = .01).
-Similarly, an analysis using MCI subjects only yielded a significant relationship ($R^2 = .16, P < .0001$ for model; Digit Symbol, partial $\beta = -.08, P = .001$).
+Results-A multiple regression model, including diagnosis, global cognitive impairment, memory performance, and other covariates demonstrated a significant relationship between executive dysfunction and IADL impairment across all subjects (R^2 =0.60, p<0.0001 for model; Digit Symbol, partial β =-0.044, p=0.005; Trailmaking Test B - A, quadratic relation, p=0.01).
+An analysis using MCI subjects only also yielded a significant relationship (R^2 =0.16, p<0.0001 for model; Digit Symbol, partial β =-0.08, p=0.001).

-Conclusions: These results suggest that executive dysfunction is a key contributor to impairment in IADL.
+Conclusions-These results suggest that executive dysfunction is a key contributor to impairment in IADL.
 This relationship was evident even after accounting for degree of memory deficit across the continuum of cognitive impairment and dementia.